How to Calculate Child Support Payments in New York

 When Support May Deviate from New York's Child Support Guidelines

 The amount of child support calculated under New York's child support guidelines won't necessarily apply in every situation.
 The state presumes that's the correct amount.
 But you may argue that a different amount would be appropriate in your situation.
-Whether you and the child's other parent have agreed on a support amount that departs from the guideline or a judge makes that decision for you, the judge will have to find that the noncustodial parent's share of the basic child support obligation under the guideline would be unjust or inappropriate.
+Whether you and the child's other parent have agreed on a support amount that departs from the guideline or a judge makes that decision for you, the judge will have to find that the amount of support calculated under the guideline would be unjust or inappropriate.
 When making that decision, the judge must consider a number of factors spelled out in the law, including

 • the child's special needs